volumetricformat/On_boarding/docs/Introduction.md

 	<img src="img/VFA 6 Areas.PNG" alt="ecosystem development">
 </figure>

-## Why Volumetric Trade Association
+## Why Volumetric Format  Association

 **1. Technology is maturing -**
 Consolidation continues to happen in the ventures space leading us to drive technologies that can be scaled for various consumer experiences.